-Perhaps you have some unwanted jewelry that you don't wear anymore in a box in the closet.At today's price of $1,294 an ounce gold has fallen -17% over the last year.
-Should you sell your gold now or wait?
+Perhaps you have some unwanted jewelry that you don't wear anymore in a box in the closet.At today's price of $1,283 an ounce gold has fallen 1% over the last week.
+Will the price continue falling?
 Below we summarize the principal arguments for and against selling your gold now.

 Sell your Gold